- Completion of mandatory of the Career Link orientation workshop.

 Career Link is designed to be flexible with an open registration process.
 Students can complete the program components during any term and choose options based on their interests.
 Career Link can be completed in one academic year or over the course of four years – or anywhere in between.

 Career Link is run through the Experiential Learning Hub (EL Hub).
 The program components are a collaboration between many Algoma University departments as well as the surrounding community.
-Registration is currently open and the program’s first orientation workshop is scheduled for January 2019.
+Registration is currently open and the orientation workshop for new and returning students in the program is scheduled for January 2021.

 Why Career Link?